 memory_limit in your script by using the

 Note: Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners will allow you to train in batches.
+If you have more data than you can hold in memory, some learners allow you to train them in batches.
 See the section on Online learners for more information.